Educational and Developmental Intervention Services

 Fort Knox Educational and Developmental Services (EDIS) offers evaluations and intervention for children between the ages of zero and three years who have delays in the areas of communication, motor skills, learning, self-help skills and / or social interactions.

 No referrals are needed.
 Walk-ins and calls are welcome.
+We are located at:

 A formal developmental evaluation by the EDIS team to determine the need for services.

 A plan for services created by a team including the family that helps the family achieve the outcomes they set for themselves and their child.